 How Is Rank Even Determined?

 Rank is dictated by the search engine you are using.
 (For the rest of this piece I’m going to default my conversation with Google.)
 The method of ranking is not published by Google or any search engine.
-Most of our knowledge of ranking comes from trial and error from those in the SEO and marketing industry.
-However, every time Google updates their search algorithm (Algoithm meaning the formula they use decide what results matches the search terms you inputted) they will announce what they have begun to put more emphasis in.
+Most of our knowledge of ranking comes from trial and error from those in the SEO and digital marketing industry.
+However, every time Google updates their search algorithm (Algorithm meaning the formula they use decides what results match the search terms you inputted) they will announce what they have begun to put more emphasis on.

 Let’s Stop Here…